Gradle User Manual

 Using existing Gradle builds

-Gradle supports many major IDEs, including Android Studio, Eclipse, IntelliJ IDEA, Visual Studio 2017, and XCode.
-You can also invoke Gradle via its command line interface in your terminal or through your continuous integration server.
-Gradle build scans help you understand build results, improve build performance, and collaborate to fix problems faster.
+Gradle supports many major IDEs, including Android Studio, Eclipse, IntelliJ IDEA, Visual Studio 2019, and XCode.
+You can also invoke Gradle via its command-line interface in your terminal or through your continuous integration server.
+Gradle Build Scan™ help you understand build results, improve build performance, and collaborate to fix problems faster.

 Forum — The fastest way to get help is through the Gradle Forum.
 Community members and core contributors answer your questions.